World Cup Live: 2010 World Cup Broadcast

 World Cup Live later returned for the 2010 World Cup in South Africa.
-The same format was brought back and specific segments and ideas such as the “Shot-Tracker” were also reused.
+The same format was brought back, and specific segments and ideas, such as the “Shot-Tracker,” were also reused.
 New commentators from ESPN and from global soccer programs such as Ian Darke and Chris Fowler joined the broadcasting team.
-The use of the Internet also came into effect more so then in 2006.
+The use of the Internet also came into effect more so than in 2006.
 A live feed of the show was available to not only Americans but also a variety of other countries that relied on US broadcasting for their coverage.

 2014 World Cup Broadcast

 The 2014 FIFA World Cup was held in Brazil.
 ESPN had the rights to broadcast the event in English.
 Therefore, World Cup Live covered all games.
-Matches were shown uninterrupted by commercials and were commentated and analyzed before, during, and after the match.
-Qualifying matches that have been shown were aired on ESPN, although when the tournament started, ESPN, ESPN2 and ABC all broadcast games.
+Matches were shown uninterrupted by commercials and were commented on and analyzed before, during, and after the match.
+Qualifying matches that have been shown were aired on ESPN, although when the tournament started, ESPN, ESPN2, and ABC all broadcast games.
 The games were, once again, available for viewing on ESPN’s website.
-Because becoming global has played such a large part in broadcasting World Cup Live, the internet has immensely been utilized by ESPN and ABC.
+Because becoming global has played such a large part in broadcasting World Cup Live, the internet has been utilized immensely by ESPN and ABC.